Future Stadium Developments

 more desirable seats in the South East corner to be

-this area, you can feel a bit 'cut off' from the
+area, you can feel a bit 'cut off' from the rest of

-rest of the stadium up there as the roof above comes
+the stadium up there as the roof above comes down so

-down so low that you are unable to see much of the
+low that you are unable to see much of the rest of

 |Where To Drink|

-ground (The Trafford, Sam Platts and The Bishops
+Trafford, Sam Platts and The Bishops Blaize) generally

-Blaize) generally won't let you in if you wear away
+won't let you in if you wear away colours.
+The best

-of handy Chinese/Chippies nearby.
-The pub is about a
+Chinese/Chippies nearby.
+The pub is about a 10-15

-10-15 minute walk away from Old Trafford, in the
+minute walk away from Old Trafford, in the direction

-direction of the Cricket Ground (see Directions &
+of the Cricket Ground (see Directions & Parking

-Parking for more info).
-Luke Burns a visiting
+for more info).
+Luke Burns a visiting Birmingham City

-Birmingham City fan adds; 'There is also the Lime Bar
+fan adds; 'There is also the Lime Bar in nearby

-in nearby Salford Quays.
-Good beer, quick service and
+Salford Quays.
+Good beer, quick service and good mix

 Andy Syborn adds 'away fans are okay to drink in the Bridge at Sale.
 It is two stops from Old Trafford on the Metro (about eight minutes journey time)'.
 Alternatively alcohol is normally served within the ground, although for some high profile games the Club opt not to sell any.